Overview

 This section contains the properties of the selected node.
 To move the node, you

-need to check the Use transformation matrix box, which corresponds to the
+need to enable the Use transformation matrix checkbox, which corresponds to

 block.
-If this box is checked, you can edit the matrix in a
+If this checkbox is enabled, you can edit the matrix in a

 human-readable format: